memfault/interrupt/_drafts/practical_zephyr_05_west.md

 nothing to commit, working tree clean
 ```

+We're not on Zephyr's `main` branch nor are we on a detached head at a specific revision - we're on the `manifest-rev` branch that is maintained by _West_.

-The manifest repository is not affected since - as we've seen before - West does not touch the manifest repository at all.
+This is done for all _projects_ in a manifest.
+The manifest repository itself is not affected since - as we've seen before - West does not touch the manifest repository.
 This behavior is also explained in the [official documentation](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-manifest-rev).

 For all other _projects_, however, West creates and manages its own `manifest-rev` branch.
-It is important that you do not modify the `manifest-rev` branch and that you don't push it to your remote since West recreates and resets the `manifest-rev` branch on each execution of `west update` command.
+It is important that you **do not modify the `manifest-rev` branch** and that you don't push it to your remote since West recreates and resets the `manifest-rev` branch on each execution of `west update` command.
 Any changes would be **lost**.

 You need to be especially aware of this behavior if you're using _West_ in a ["T3 forest topology"](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#topologies-supported) or, e.g., if you're using a separate repository for shared code.
 E.g., we could add the following `shared/dummy` project to our workspace: